Is Nail Polish Bad for Your Nails?

 Is nail polish bad for your nails?
 This is a frequent question by those who recently had a manicure removed.

-Have you ever looked at your nails and wondered what the hell happened?
-They’re dry, cracked, and brittle.
+Have you ever looked at your nails and wondered why they may be dry, cracked, and brittle after polish removal?

 But, how much do we know about the effects of nail polish?
-Can it cause nail damage?
-Or is something else causing our nails to become brittle?
+Can it cause nail damage over time, or is something else causing your nails to become brittle?

 Does Nail Polish Damage Your Nails?

-If your nails are damaged, you probably want to know if nail polish is toxic.
+If your are regularly wearing nail polish, you probably want to know if nail polish is toxic.

 Non-toxic nail polish won’t cause any damage to your nails.
-Many of these nail polishes have vitamins and oils that aid nails.
+Many of these nail polishes have vitamins and oils that aid nail health.

 Are there any benefits of nail polish?
-Once again, this comes down to the ingredients in the polish.
-Regular nail polish likely won’t have many benefits.
+Again, this comes down to the ingredients in the polish.
+If you are using a nourishing, vitamin rich polish, there can be a number of benefits.

-But there are special nail polishes that can strengthen nails and aid growth.
+ORLY has many treatment polishes that can aid your nails in strength, growth and overall health.
 Our Nailtrition polish is designed to treat nail damage from gel and acrylics.

 Our Tough Cookie polish contains African Okoume Extract.
 It will help with dry and brittle nails.

 Most nail damage is caused by other factors.
-Even your diet plays a vital role in the health of your nails.
-If you’re lacking certain vitamins and minerals, your nails will suffer.
+Even your diet can play a vital role in the health of your nails.
+If you’re lacking certain vitamins and minerals, your nails may suffer.

 Causes of Nail Damage